scratchhacks/scratchhacks.github.io/README.md

 ScratchHacks is easy to activate, with just 4 easy steps!

-**1. Check if you have a supported browser (Chrome, Firefox, Edge)
+1. Check if you have a supported browser (Chrome, Firefox, Edge)
 2. Go to your Scratch profile and press the F12 key on your keyboard
 3. If not already selected, click console.
-4. Copy and paste the code below into the browser console.**
+4. Copy and paste the code below into the browser console.

 ```markdown
 function besweg() {